ChromeUniverse/Personal-website/public/posts/index.md

 ---

-**Hi, I'm Lucca!** Welcome to my personal blog.
+**Hi, I'm Lucca!** Welcome to my corner of the Internet.

-Here you'll essays on science, technology, coding, electronics, music and life in general.
+Here you'll find essays on science, technology, coding, electronics, music and life in general.
 Use the navbar above to browse my posts, project write-ups, album reviews and more.

 ## Not sure where to start?